Anal Sac Cancer in Dogs

 Radiation to Clean Up After Surgery

-One study compared dogs with anal sac cancer who had surgery versus those who had radiation therapy on their tumor.
-The survival time and symptom-free time in the radiation-treated dogs was nearly twice as long as those with just surgery.
+One study compared dogs with anal sac cancer who had surgery versus those with radiation therapy on their tumor.
+The survival and symptom-free time in the radiation-treated dogs was nearly twice as long as those with just surgery.
 Both surgery and radiation led to quick relief of symptoms.9

 Radiation When Surgery Isn’t an Option